 -yaharu miyaharutabeyaharushiyaharukiyaharu-teyaharu

-• The verb: tsukau (to use) becomes tsukawan, tsukawahen, and tsukaehen.
+• The verb: tsukau (to use) becomes tsukawan, tsukawahen, tsukaehen.

 • The verb: miru (to see) becomes min, miyahen, meehen, and miihin

-Researching and writing about the Kansai dialect is something complex and complicated; there is much more information regarding the Kansai dialect than the Fukuoka dialect.
-Truly explaining all the details and curiosities of a dialect is somewhat challenging; there is a website dedicated solely to the Kansai dialect, and you can access it by clicking here.
+Researching and writing about the Kansai dialect is something complex and complicated; there is much more information about the Kansai dialect than about the Fukuoka dialect.
+Explaining all the details and curiosities of a dialect is quite complicated; there is a website specialized only in the Kansai dialect, you can access it by clicking here.

-If you watch the anime Detective Conan, you will definitely notice the difference between dialects and the Kansai dialect.
-One of the important characters in the series, Hattori Heiji, is from Kansai, and we can immediately notice the difference in language.
-If you can read a bit of kanji, take a look at the comic strip below showing Hattori's friend Kazuha speaking in the Kansai dialect.
+If you watch the anime Detective Conan, you will certainly notice the difference between dialects and the Kansai dialect; one of the important characters in the series, Hattori Heiji, is from Kansai, and we can immediately notice the difference in language.
+If you can read a little kanji, notice the comic strip below showing Hattori’s friend Kazuha speaking in the Kansai dialect.

-What do you think of the Kansai-ben dialect?
+What did you think of the Kansai-ben dialect?
 Did you like the article?
-If you liked it, leave your comments and share it with your friends.
-Thank you and until the next article.
+If you did, leave your comments and share with friends.
+Thank you and see you in the next article.